TRIQS/cthyb/doc/guide/aim.rst

   G^{-1}_{0,\sigma} (i \omega_n) = i \omega_n - \epsilon_f - V^2 \Gamma_\sigma(i \omega_n).

-In this example, there is a Coulomb interaction :math:`U` on the impurity level which is at an energy :math:`\epsilon_f`.
+In this example, there is a Coulomb interaction :math:`U` on the impurity level, which is at an energy :math:`\epsilon_f`.
 The bath Green's function is :math:`\Gamma(i
 \omega_n)` and it has a flat density of states over the interval :math:`[-1,1]`.
 Finally, :math:`V` is the hybridization amplitude between the